Person-Centric Annotations of LAION-400M: Auditing Bias and Its Transfer to Models: Automatically Generating Bounding Box, Gender, Race/Ethnicity, and Caption Annotations

 \mypara{Generating Person-Centric Captions} We generate synthetic descriptions for each detected person.
 For this, we use MLLMs due to their strong reasoning and captioning performance \citep{liu2023visual,zhu2025internvl3}.
 A key challenge is providing bounding box information to the MLLM to focus on a specific person while still considering the entire image context.
 Our approach makes use of the observation that recent MLLMs, specifically InternVL-3 and Qwen-VL-2.5, are aware of visual markers in images, similar to findings by \citet{shtedritski2023does}.
 We draw the bounding box around the person of interest as a red frame and instruct the model to describe the highlighted individual.
 See \cref{sec:supp:captions} for examples and the detailed prompt that we use.

-To select the most suitable model to generate person-centric captions, we qualitatively compared four MLLMs on 4939 bounding boxes: \texttt{InternVL3-2B}, \texttt{InternVL3-8B}, \texttt{Qwen2.5-VL-3B-Instruct}, and \texttt{Qwen2.5-VL-7B-Instruct}.
-Based on this evaluation, we selected \texttt{InternVL3-8B} for its accuracy and fewer hallucinations compared to the Qwen-VL models.
-While all models can exhibit inaccuracies, especially with low-quality or complex images, InternVL models consistently provided more accurate descriptions, with \texttt{InternVL3-8B} being the most precise.
-See \cref{tab:supp:personcaptioning:qualitative} in the supplementary material for examples.
+To select the most suitable model to generate person-centric captions, we compared four MLLMs on 500 bounding boxes: \texttt{InternVL3-2B}, \texttt{InternVL3-8B}, \texttt{Qwen2.5-VL-3B-Instruct}, and \texttt{Qwen2.5-VL-7B-Instruct}.
+For each bounding box, we presented captions generated by both models to \texttt{GPT-5.1} (medium reasoning effort) and asked it to select the better caption, based on correctness, accurate representation of details, and fluency.
+Win rates for \texttt{InternVL3-8B} against components are: 0.756 against \texttt{Qwen2.5-VL-3B}, 0.630 against \texttt{Qwen2.5-VL-7B} and 0.582 agains \texttt{InternVL3-2B}.
+Therefore, we selected \texttt{InternVL3-8B} to generate person-centric captions for all bounding boxes.
+See \cref{fig:qualitative} and \cref{tab:supp:personcaptioning:qualitative} in the supplementary material for examples.
+Additionally, we examine the captions for potential biases and find a low prevalence of crime-related keywords and an overall positive sentiment, as shown in \cref{sec:supp:captions}.